rhdeck/react-native-coreml/README.md

 ## compileModel(pathToMLModel)

 Takes a downloaded .mlmodel file and converts it to a .mlmodelc directory.
-The latter is always in your temporary files folder, so if you want to put it somewhere else, recommend using `react-native-fs`.
+The latter is always in your temporary files folder, so if you want to then put it somewhere else, recommend using `react-native-fs`.

 ## classifyImage(pathToImage, pathToMLModelC)